Treat without meat

 Less than 10% fat is considered a low fat diet for a dog.
 12% of calories should be obtained from fats, equivalent to 5% of crude fat in dry food.
-Our treats contain 0.5% crude fat, making them perfect for training, avoiding weight gain or fat-related conditions like pancreatitis.
+Our treats contain less than 1% fat, making them perfect for training, avoiding weight gain or fat-related conditions like pancreatitis.

 The pancreas is a vital organ that processes enzymes to aid digestion.
 When the pancreas becomes inflamed, it is called pancreatitis.
 The cause is not 100% understood, and attacks can occur for no apparent reason.
 However, too much fat in a dogs diet can be a trigger.
 Usually, the pancreas releases enzymes in an inactive state, activating when reaching the small intestine.
 In pancreatitis, the enzymes activate too soon.
 The resulting inflammation of the pancreas is the pancreas digesting itself.